dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

 This approach lets you have full control over your data-access logic.

-### Using Model Binding to bind data
+### Using model binding to bind data

 Model binding lets you bind results using far less code and gives you the ability to reuse the functionality throughout your application.
 It simplifies working with code-focused data-access logic while still providing a rich, data-binding framework.

 ## Displaying products

 In this tutorial, you'll use model binding to bind data.
-To configure a data control to use model binding to select data, you set the control's `SelectMethod` property to a method name in the page's code.
+To configure a data control to use model binding to select data, you set the control's `SelectMethod` property to a method in the page's code.
 The data control calls the method at the appropriate time in the page life cycle and automatically binds the returned data.
 There's no need to explicitly call the `DataBind` method.

-Using the steps below, you'll modify the markup in the *ProductList.aspx* page so that the page can display products.
+Using the steps below, you'll modify *ProductList.aspx* markup to display products.

-1. In **Solution Explorer**, open the *ProductList.aspx* page.
+1. In **Solution Explorer**, open *ProductList.aspx*.

 2. Replace the existing markup with this markup:

     [!code-aspx[Main](display_data_items_and_details/samples/sample1.aspx)]

-This code uses a **ListView** control named `productList` to display  products.
+This markup uses a **ListView** control named `productList` to display  products.

 [!code-aspx[Main](display_data_items_and_details/samples/sample2.aspx)]